elioquinton/elioquinton.github.io/resume.md

 # RESUME

+With a over a decade of experience as a Scientist, Engineer, Leader, Advisor and Consultant, Elio brings along expertise in Artificial Intelligence (AI), Machine Learning (ML), Software Engineering, Audio, Music, Music Technology and the Music Industry.

 <!-- Elio is a scientist, engineer and leader, with primary expertise in Artificial Intelligence (AI), Audio Digital Signal Processing and Music.

 Currently Senior Director of Machine Learning and Audio R&D at Universal Music Group (UMG), where he founded and lead the _Music & Audio Machine Learning Lab (MAML)_, the first ever Machine Learning R&D group in the recorded music industry.
 The MAML develops cutting edge technology to support and empower artists globally.  -->